Bijections Between Smirnov Words and Hamiltonian Cycles in Complete Multipartite Graphs: Enumeration of Color-Words

 where the \emph{second} color $x$ must satisfy (i) $x\neq s$ (to avoid an immediate adjacency violation) and (ii) $a_x\ge 1$ (since one occurrence of color $x$ is used at the second position).

 Fix such an $x\in[m]\setminus\{s\}$ with $a_x\ge 1$.
-Removing the first two letters $(s,x)$ from the word leaves a tail of length $N-1$ that: \begin{itemize} \item begins with color $x$ (because the third position must differ from $x$ and belongs to the tail’s first step from the perspective of the reduced problem), \item ends with color $r$ (the overall last letter is unchanged), \item uses exactly $a_i' := a_i - \mathbf{1}_{x=i}$ occurrences of color $i$ for each $i$, \item has no equal adjacencies (this is inherited from the original word). \end{itemize} By definition, the number of such tails is precisely
+Removing the first two letters $(s,x)$ from the word leaves a tail of length $mn-1$ that: \begin{itemize} \item begins with color $x$ (because the third position must differ from $x$ and belongs to the tail's first step from the perspective of the reduced problem), \item ends with color $r$ (the overall last letter is unchanged), \item uses exactly $a_i' := a_i - \mathbf{1}_{x=i}$ occurrences of color $i$ for each $i$, \item has no equal adjacencies (this is inherited from the original word). \end{itemize} By definition, the number of such tails is precisely $ F_m\bigl(a_1-\mathbf{1}_{x=1}, \dots, a_m-\mathbf{1}_{x=m}; x\!\to\!r\bigr) $.

-Conversely, given any tail counted by $F_m(a_1-\mathbf{1}_{x=1},\dots,a_m-\mathbf{1}_{x=m};\,x\!\to\!r)$, prefixing it by the two-letter block $(s,x)$ produces a valid word counted by $F_m(a_1,\dots,a_m;\,s\!\to\!r)$, because: \begin{itemize} \item $x\neq s$ enforces the no-adjacency condition at the boundary between the first and second letters, \item the tail, by hypothesis, has no equal adjacencies internally, \item the total color counts match exactly: we used $1$ occurrence of $x$ (hence reduced $a_x$ by $1$) and left all $a_i$ for $i\neq x$ unchanged. \end{itemize}
+Conversely, given any tail counted by $F_m(a_1-\mathbf{1}_{x=1},\dots,a_m-\mathbf{1}_{x=m}; x\!\to\!r)$, prefixing it by the two-letter block $(s,x)$ produces a valid word counted by $F_m(a_1,\dots,a_m; s\!\to\!r)$, because: \begin{itemize} \item $x\neq s$ enforces the no-adjacency condition at the boundary between the first and second letters, \item the tail, by hypothesis, has no equal adjacencies internally, \item the total color counts match exactly: we used $1$ occurrence of $x$ (hence reduced $a_x$ by $1$) and left all $a_i$ for $i\neq x$ unchanged. \end{itemize}

-Therefore, for each fixed $x\neq s$ with $a_x\ge 1$, there is a \emph{bijection} between words counted by $F_m(a_1,\dots,a_m;\,s\!\to\!r)$ whose second color is $x$, and tails counted by $F_m(a_1-\mathbf{1}_{x=1},\dots,a_m-\mathbf{1}_{x=m};\,x\!\to\!r)$.
+Therefore, for each fixed $x\neq s$ with $a_x\ge 1$, there is a bijection between words counted by $F_m(a_1,\dots,a_m; s\!\to\!r)$ whose second color is $x$, and tails counted by $F_m(a_1-\mathbf{1}_{x=1},\dots,a_m-\mathbf{1}_{x=m}; x\!\to\!r)$.

-The sets corresponding to different choices of $x$ are disjoint (the second letter is uniquely determined), and their union is exactly the set of all words counted by $F_m(a_1,\dots,a_m;\,s\!\to\!r)$ (every valid word has some second color $x\neq s$ with $a_x\ge 1$).
-Summing the cardinalities of these disjoint classes over all $x\in[m]\setminus\{s\}$ yields \eqref{eq:recFm}:

-under the convention that any term with a negative argument (i.e., $a_x-1<0$) contributes $0$, as there can be no word whose second letter is $x$ if no $x$’s remain to place. \end{proof}
+The sets corresponding to different choices of $x$ are disjoint (the second letter is uniquely determined), and their union is exactly the set of all words counted by $F_m(a_1,\dots,a_m; s\!\to\!r)$ (every valid word has some second color $x\neq s$ with $a_x\ge 1$).
+Summing the cardinalities of these disjoint classes over all $x\in[m]\setminus\{s\}$ yields \eqref{eq:recFm}, under the convention that any term with a negative argument (i.e., $a_x-1<0$) contributes $0$, as there can be no word whose second letter is $x$ if no $x$'s remain to place. \end{proof}

-\begin{remark}[Induction on total length] Equation~\eqref{eq:recFm} also admits a proof by strong induction on $N=\sum_i a_i$: the base case $N=0$ is \eqref{eq:rec-base}; for $N\ge 1$, the decomposition above partitions valid words by their unique second color $x\neq s$, and reduces to instances with total length $N-1$, to which the induction hypothesis applies. \end{remark}

 Let $F_m^{(s\to r)}(n)$ denote the number of $mn$-length words over the alphabet $[m]$, that use each color exactly $n$ times, begin with color $s$ and end with color $r$, and have no two consecutive equal colors.